 How do you know if you need a knee replacement in the first place?
 Deciding when it’s time is a personal decision between you and your doctor, but there are some factors that make you a more likely candidate for surgery.

-“Osteoarthritis, rheumatoid arthritis and posttraumatic arthritis affect the knee through different mechanisms, however, these different conditions are similar in that they all result in loss of cartilage, which causes pain and loss of motion,” says Nathanael Heckmann, MD, an orthopaedic surgeon at Keck Medicine of USC and an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“Osteoarthritis, rheumatoid arthritis and posttraumatic arthritis affect the knee through different mechanisms; however, these different conditions are similar in that they all result in loss of cartilage, which causes pain and loss of motion,” says Nathanael Heckmann, MD, an orthopedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopedic surgery at the Keck School of Medicine of USC.
 “When these symptoms become severe, knee replacement surgery may provide considerable symptom relief by replacing the worn-out surfaces of the knee.”